 - If you have a hard time recognizing your gut opinion, flipping a coin and recognizing how you feel when an option is gone.
 Happy?
 Disappointed?

 - Visualize the options.
-Brainstorm ideas and combine them to see how the outcomes look.
-Try to make it simple and avoid analysis paralysis.
+Brainstorm ideas and avoid analysis paralysis.

 - Visualize the outcomes.
 See how comfortable you are with worst case scenarios.